gestimation/cifmodeling/README.md

 `nleqslv`/Levenberg–Marquardt updates until the convergence criteria in `assessConvergence()` are met.
-Sandwich variances come from `calculateCov()` or `calculateCovSurvival()` and are rescaled back to the original covariate scale by `normalizeEstimate()`, while optional bootstrap intervals reuse the same solver inside the `boot` resampling loop.
+Sandwich variances come from `calculateCov()` or `calculateCovSurvival()` and are rescaled back to the original covariate scale by `reg_normalize_estimate()`, while optional bootstrap intervals reuse the same solver inside the `boot` resampling loop.
 The resulting influence functions, weights, and fitted cumulative incidence probabilities are retained in `diagnostic.statistics` for downstream diagnostics.

 ### Key arguments of msummary() that are helpful when reporting polyreg() results